AnzhelaSukhanova/Minimal_GDB/README.md

 ### Tests
 There are some simple tests to review:
 1) the functionality of the pygraphblas and pyformlang libraries;
-2) the implementation of graph intersection using tensor product.
+2) the implementation of graph intersection using tensor product;
-3) the implementation of CYK and CFPQ.
+3) the implementation of CYK;
+4) three implementations of CFPQ (by Hellings Algorithm, boolean matrix multiplication and tensor product).

 They can be run with the command:
 `pytest -s src/tests.py`.